Planning to hit the road? Here are the essential items you need to ensure a successful road trip!

 4. Portable phone charger

-You know what’s not good?
-A dead battery.
-Whether you want to stay connected on the road or just use it to take pictures, we don’t want to run out of battery.
-This is particularly important if you’re using your phone to get directions as a GPS.
+You know what’s not fun?
+Running out of battery in the middle of the road.
+Whether you want to stay connected or just use your phone for photos, we don’t want a dead battery.
+This is especially important if you’re using your phone for directions as a GPS.

 Which leads us to item 5…

-Paper maps sound like a thing from the past, but they are very much alive.
-This is important if you’re travelling somewhere where the connection isn’t as good or if you don’t want to rely 100% on your phone.
+We know that, for many, paper maps may seem like a thing of the past, but they are very much alive.
+This item can be crucial if you’re traveling to a place where the connection isn’t great, or if you don’t want to rely 100% on your phone.

 6. First aid kit